azinfolab/web/README.md

-# A to Z Informatic Labs Docs
+# A to Z Informatic Labs Project
 This README.md contains instructions how to access this project, information about this project, and helpful links.
 <br>